byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

      $ ./learn_c test.txt
      ```

-     *How does this differ from running the commands in question 48?*
+     *How does this differ from running the commands in question 48?
+Briefly
+     explain.*